-By Robert M. Cutler (8/1/2001 issue of the CACI Analyst)
+By Dr. Theodore Karasik (5/23/2001 issue of the CACI Analyst)

-By Miriam Lanskoy (8/1/2001 issue of the CACI Analyst)
+By Blanka Hancilova (5/23/2001 issue of the CACI Analyst)

-By Stephen Blank (12/5/2001 issue of the CACI Analyst)
+By Robert M. Cutler (12/5/2001 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.